Achraf-saadali/Food-Inspection/README.md

         ├── Quality status
         ├── Defect type
         ├── Explanation
-        └── Recommended action
+        └── Required action
         │
         ▼
  Structured Inspection Result
 ```

-The YOLO detection stage is currently functional and versioned.
+The YOLO detection stage is functional and versioned.
 The VLM reasoning stage is under integration.

 ---

 # 1. Project Objectives

-The project is being developed as a two-stage food-inspection system:
+The project is designed as a two-stage food-inspection system.

 ### Stage 1 — Object Detection

 Detect and classify food ingredients in an image or video stream.

-The current YOLO model recognizes **63 fruit and vegetable classes** and returns:
+The YOLO model recognizes **63 fruit and vegetable classes** and returns:

 * Object class
 * Class ID